jdodsoncollins/JeremyCollinsDotNet/_posts/2017-12-19-codable-for-ios-released.md

 Codable leverages one API endpoint quite heavily and uniquely: [WKWebView.evaluateJavaScipt()](https://developer.apple.com/documentation/webkit/wkwebview/1415017-evaluatejavascript)

 If you click through on that link, you'll see that it *isn't too helpful*.
 There is no APIs for grabbing browser errors, the console, the pre-rendered source, or the rendered DOM.
 So, how do you grab it?
 Via JavaScript, from the above API.
-Lots of different JS commends running through the communication hole that bridges Apple's WKWebView and the web contents therein.
+There is pretty much a constant stream of JS dom-query scripts being applied to the browser, and a JSON-ified node list script response is then captured coming out.

 I'm planning on open-sourcing an example app on GitHub that illustrates a pattern used to accomplish the above and then I'll elaborate more on it.
 There were challenges I had to work through that weren't already covered by someone else's blog post.